 Tips for Assisters

-- At this time, only people without documentation can apply for Emergency Medicaid on PEAK.
+- At this time, only people without document have a clear pathway to apply for Emergency Medicaid via PEAK.
+Some assisters recommend that people with other statuses apply using the paper application.

 - You can help clients apply for retroactive coverage for emergency care received in the previous three months.
 You can also help clients apply for prospective coverage for labor and delivery, and for dialysis for end-stage renal disease.